-Using an advanced expense management platform doesn’t just make it easier to enter expenses for employees — it can also save administrative teams a lot of time.
+Using an advanced expense management tool doesn’t just make it easier to enter expenses for employees — it can also save administrative teams a lot of time.

 Together with our partner Deloitte, we’ve worked hard to integrate a host of features for our German customers, making sure we offer an experience that’s perfectly customised to local needs.

 All per diems are automatically uploaded and maintained by a dedicated team — employees only need to enter their trip details in the Rydoo app via their smartphone and everything is automatically calculated based on the rules set by the company.
 The traveler can then submit all his due per diems for approval in one simple tap.

 We also make sure everything is in perfect compliance with German law and that the Per Diems in Germany regulation is being followed.
 For example, when a meal has been entered on the same day as a per diem, we send out a warning to the user and controllers.

 This way, all expense information is parsed correctly without leaving room for abuse of the system.

 All of this is on top of our regular services, including real-time expense management for the entire company.
-Employees on the road can easily upload their receipts through the app, while managers are able to approve or decline them just as quickly.
+Employees on the road can easily upload their receipts through the expense management app, while managers are able to approve or decline them just as quickly.